Parents Guide to Getting Involved

 We are always pleased when parents or carers volunteer to help in class.
 There are a wide variety of tasks that you could help with.
 Just see your child’s teacher about this.

 The Governing body is made up of volunteers who wish to make a significant contribution to the strategic direction and running of the school.
 Vacancies to join the Governing body are advertised as they arise.
-Please approach one of our governors for more information on this role.
+Please see our Governor vacancies page for more information.

 Accompanying classes on trips